-Both parcels of land are currently owned by The Hibiscus Coast Community Returned Services Association Incorporated.
-Kvest Investment Partners Group Limited (KIPG) is currently the signatory as purchaser to a sale and purchase agreement for both parcels of land from the Hibiscus Coast Returned Services Association.
-The Sale and Purchase Agreement is at Appendix B.
+Both parcels are currently owned by The Hibiscus Coast Community Returned Services Association Incorporated.
+Kvest Investment Partners Group Limited (KIPG) is currently the signatory as purchaser to a sale and purchase agreement ("SPA") (Appendix B). for both parcels of land from the Hibiscus Coast Returned Services Association.
+A Deed of Nomination (Appendix C) has been executed nominating that Melia be the purchaser.